Diagnosing Adhesive Capsulitis

 Common Treatment Approaches For Adhesive Capsulitis:

-- Intra articular cortisone injection – anti- inflammatory injection into the joint for targeted reduction of the inflammation associated with a frozen shoulder.
+- Intra articular cortisone injection – this is an anti-inflammatory injection into the joint, and can provide a targeted reduction of the inflammation and pain associated with a frozen shoulder.

-- Hydrodilitation – injection of fluid into the joint, this is utilized in an attempt to stretch the joint capsule from the inside improving movement and help manage discomfort.
-This technique is often coupled with a cortisone injection.
+- Hydrodilitation – injection of saline fluid into the joint, this is utilized in an attempt to stretch the joint capsule from the inside improving movement and help manage discomfort.
+This technique is often coupled with an intra-articular cortisone injection.

-Early use of cortisone coupled with hydrodilitation then follow up physiotherapy and home exercises focused at restoring range of movement, shoulder blade control and strength all performed with in the limits of pain achieves good results and non-operative treatment works for around 90% of patients.
-If surgery is required then the procedures are manipulation of the shoulder under anesthesia, or capsular release.
-Manipulation under anesthesia is the forced stretching of the shoulder through its full range of movement whilst the individual is under a general anesthetic and is used to restore the movement) or arthroscopic release of the capsule coupled with manipulation of shoulder joint and uses surgery to “cut” capsular adhesions and thickening of the capsule.
+Early use of cortisone coupled with hydrodilitation then follow up physiotherapy and progressive home exercises focused at restoring range of movement, shoulder blade control and strength all performed with in the limits of pain achieves good results.
+This non-operative treatment approach is suggested to work in around 90% of patients.
+If ultimately surgery is required, or elected for, then the procedures available are either a manipulation of the shoulder under anesthesia, or capsular release.
+Manipulation under anesthesia is the forced stretching of the shoulder through its full range of movement whilst the individual is under a general anesthetic and is used to restore the movement in the joint.
+An arthroscopic release of the capsule is often coupled with manipulation of shoulder joint and uses surgery to “cut” capsular adhesions and thickening of the capsule.
 Both surgical procedures have good outcomes, however come with the potential risk of additional complications, at least more so than conservative treatments like injections and physiotherapy.

 Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Treating Adhesive Capsulitis Of The Shoulder should consult his or her general practitioner, physiotherapist or otherwise appropriately skilled practitioner.